Rawkush/RawAnime/README.md

 1.jsoup

 # Note
-There is no need for comments like you should pay for animes, I also want to support the anime industries but being a college student I can't.
-Also this project is made for practicing Android programming.
 If broken open the issue i will try to fix it ASAP

 Arigatou Gozaimasu